Divine Lotus Flower and its Splendid Healing Power

 However, due to its psychoactive properties, many people doubt whether its use is legal and safe.

 Eating blue lotus flowers can make you feel high and induce a mild euphoria.
-Some people have drawn comparisons to their euphoria after using cannabis, although this may be largely individual.
+Some people have drawn comparisons to their euphoria after using cannabis, although this may be primarily individual.

 Lotus Flower Water Fall